AndreaB2000/ASW-project/docs/doc.md

 ### Clock

-Glicko Ranking: ranking rappresenting the strenght of a given player.
+Elo Ranking: ranking rappresenting the strenght of a given player.

 Matchmaking: the algorithm responsible for selecting players to face each other among the players available.